kaysalawu/azure-stuff/2-virtual-wan/1-vwan-single-region/README.md

 ## Cleanup

-1. Navigate to the lab directory
+1. Make sure you are in the lab directory
 ```sh
 cd azure-network-terraform/2-virtual-wan/1-vwan-single-region
 ```